csmith4239/NN-Digits/README.md

 Learning NN.
 Creating NN to take in handwritten digits and output the number.
+Go to master branch.